 3.4.1 Initial Monthly and Diurnal Resource Shapes

-The amounts for each Dedicated Resource shall be first listed in Exhibit A with one of the following shapes:
+BPA shall initially state «Customer Name»’s Dedicated Resource amounts in Exhibit A with one of the following shapes:

-(1) Generating Resources in the amount of energy within each month and Diurnal period of a year each resource is expected to generate output as agreed to by the Parties.
+(1) Specified Resources in the amount of energy within each month and Diurnal period of a year each resource is expected to generate output as agreed to by the Parties; and

-(2) Contract Resources in equal megawatt amounts for each hour in a year.

-(3) Small Non-Dispatchable Resources in the amount of energy within each month and Diurnal period of a year each resource is expected to generate output as agreed to by the Parties.

-(4) Unspecified Resource Amounts in equal megawatt amounts for each hour in a year.
+(2) Committed Power Purchase Amounts in equal megawatt amounts for each hour in a year.

 3.4.2 Reshaping Dedicated Resources

-By each Notice Deadline «Customer Name» may elect in writing, pursuant to section 3.4.3, to reshape its amounts of Dedicated Resources listed in sections 2.1, 2.2, and 3.1 of Exhibit A, except for those Specified Resources «Customer Name» is supporting with DFS or SCS from BPA, for the corresponding Purchase Period.
-After BPA receives such notice from «Customer Name» for the first Notice Deadline (November 1, 2009), BPA shall, by March 31, 2011, revise Exhibit A to reflect such written elections.
-After BPA receives such written notice from «Customer Name» for any subsequent Notice Deadline, BPA shall, by the following March 31, revise Exhibit A to reflect such election.
+By July 31, 2027, and by July 31 of each Forecast Year thereafter, «Customer Name» may elect in writing, pursuant to section 3.4.3, to reshape its amounts of Dedicated Resources listed in sections 2 and 3.1 of Exhibit A, except for those Specified Resources applied to «Customer Name»’s Tier 1 Allowance Amount, those Existing Resources that are Dispatchable Resources, and those Specified Resources «Customer Name» is supporting with RSS from BPA, for the next Rate Period.
+After BPA receives such written notice from «Customer Name», BPA shall, by the following March 31, revise Exhibit A to reflect such election.

-If «Customer Name» elects the PNCA Update Shape for a hydro resource, then BPA shall update the shape of such resource annually, in accordance with such election, to be completed no later than September 15 preceding the start of the applicable Fiscal Year.

 3.4.3 Monthly and Diurnal Reshaping Options

-Consistent with section 3.4.2, «Customer Name» may elect to reshape one or more of its Dedicated Resources using the allowable monthly and Diurnal shapes described below.
-If «Customer Name» elects to reshape its Dedicated Resources, then «Customer Name» shall elect both a monthly and a Diurnal shape for each Dedicated Resource that is reshaped.
+Consistent with section 3.4.2, «Customer Name» may elect to reshape one or more of its Dedicated Resources using the allowable shapes described below.
+If «Customer Name» elects to reshape its Specified Resources, then «Customer Name» shall elect both a monthly and a Diurnal shape for each Specified Resource that is reshaped.
+If «Customer Name» elects to reshape its Committed Power Purchase Amounts, then the applicable monthly shape will be the Flat Annual Shape and «Customer Name» shall elect a Diurnal shape.

-3.4.3.1 Generating Resources
+3.4.3.1 Specified Resources

-For each Generating Resource listed in section 2.1 of Exhibit A «Customer Name» may elect to apply each resource in any of the following shapes:

-(1) Monthly Shapes: (A) Total Retail Load Monthly Shape; (B) Resource Monthly Shape; (C) Flat Annual Shape; or (D) PNCA Update Shape if the resource is a hydro resource and is designated as a PNCA resource in section 2.1 of Exhibit A.

-(2) Diurnal Shapes: (A) Resource Diurnal Shape; (B) Flat Within-Month Shape; or (C) HLH Diurnal Shape.

-3.4.3.2 Contract Resources

-For each Contract Resource listed in section 2.2 of Exhibit A «Customer Name» may elect to apply each resource in any of the following shapes:
+For each Specified Resource listed in section 2 of Exhibit A «Customer Name» may elect to apply each resource, in any of the following shapes:

-(1) Monthly Shapes: (A) Total Retail Load Monthly Shape; or (B) Flat Annual Shape.
+(1) Monthly shapes: (A) Resource Monthly Shape; or (B) Flat Annual Shape.

-(2) Diurnal Shapes: (A) Flat Within-Month Shape; or (B) HLH Diurnal Shape.
+(2) Diurnal shapes: (A) Resource Diurnal Shape; (B) Flat Within-Month Shape; or (C) HLH Diurnal Shape.

-3.4.3.3 Unspecified Resource Amounts
+3.4.3.2 Committed Power Purchase Amounts

-«Customer Name» may elect to apply its Unspecified Resource Amounts, listed in section 3.1 of Exhibit A in any of the following shapes:

-(1) Monthly Shapes: (A) Total Retail Load Monthly Shape; or (B) Flat Annual Shape.

-(2) Diurnal shapes: (A) Flat Within-Month Shape; or (B) HLH Diurnal Shape.
+«Customer Name» may elect to apply its Committed Power Purchase Amounts, listed in section 3.1 of Exhibit A, in either of the following Diurnal shapes: (A) Flat Within-Month Shape; or (B) HLH Diurnal Shape.